monaahassan/monaahassan/README.md

 ### 👋 Hey, my name is Mona(she/her), and I am a software engineer living in Cincinnati, OH.

 I am an MN native looking for fresh oppurtunities in OH.
 In 2020 I started at Lambda School and very quickly became a leader to my peers, offering additional instruction to those who need it.
-I'm here for others and love learning and creating a diverse network.
+I am currently enrolled in the Cloud Computing program with WGU.

 I take pride in in building relationships and probing for more knowledge.